ERP Modules: Types, Features, Categories & Examples

 It maintains production information.
 This module will help plan, schedule, and record production activities.

-The purchase module streamlines the procurement of required raw materials.
+The purchase module or procurement module streamlines the procurement of required raw materials.
 It automates the processes of,

 • Identifying potential suppliers